pablopunk/dot/README.md

 ~/.config/nvim → ~/dotfiles/modules/neovim/config
 ```

-As you can see you can declare dependencies as [homebrew](https://brew.sh) packages, which makes it possible to also use `nos` to install GUI apps (homebrew casks).
-You can create a module without any config, to use it as an installer for your apps:
+As you can see, you can declare dependencies as [Homebrew](https://brew.sh) packages, which makes it possible to also use `nos` to install GUI apps (Homebrew casks).
+You can create a module without any config to use it as an installer for your apps:

 ```lua
 -- modules/apps/init.lua